-How Corporations are Using Live Video to Grow and Adapt
+How Corporations are Using Corporate Streaming to Grow & Adapt

 We live in an increasingly connected, global world.
 As organizations expand, or offer remote work to employees, corporations using live video are revolutionizing their communications strategy.
 Beyond internal communications, many savvy companies are using live video to engage employees as well as social media followers, prospects, and customers.

 Whether you’re beginning to explore your options, or looking to optimize the way your company uses live video, there are a number of livestreaming use cases for professional organizations to consider.

 Use our chart below to explore your potential live video opportunities for business communications.
 Let your content be your guide – what are you streaming, where are you streaming to, and why?

 Considerations: There are new ways to stream live video arriving on the market every day.
 Think about what kind of audience you are targeting, and which execution is best for your company.

 (Click to Enlarge)